alistairrutherford/transportation-json-glasgow/README.md

 - Low memory requirements as the document is parsed as a stream.
 - Suitable for Android.

+These parsers are implemeted using the 'Jackson' stream JSON parser.

 License
 --------
 [Copyright - Alistair Rutherford 2013 - www.netthreads.co.uk]